 Microsoft Ireland suing Saudi companies for €27m through Irish courts

-One of the Saudi companies is responsible for half of sales of Microsoft licences in the Middle East state
+One of the Saudi firms is responsible for half of sales of Microsoft licences in the Middle East state

+In court documents, Microsoft says the relevant agreements provided for any dispute to be determined in the Irish courts.
+Photograph: AFP/Getty Images

 Microsoft Ireland Operations is suing two Saudi Arabian companies in the Commercial Court for more than $31 million (€27.3 million) allegedly owed under various “channel partner agreements”.

-One of the companies, Arabic Computer Systems, was described in court documents as a long standing partner of Microsoft, accounting for about half of sales of Microsoft licences in the Saudi Arabian market.
+One of the companies, Arabic Computer Systems (ACS), was described in court documents as a long-standing partner of Microsoft, accounting for about half of sales of Microsoft licences in the Saudi Arabian market.

 The case by Microsoft Ireland Operations Ltd, with registered offices in Leopardstown, Dublin 15, is against ACS and National Technology Group, both incorporated in Saudi Arabia.